 “Our family vacationed at Chautauqua Lake in upstate NY with the used 84 Rhodes we picked out at the plant.
 It was a joy being able to have our boat at the rented property’s dock in less than three feet of water and being able to use the centerboard as a brake during our landings.
 I am impressed at how well it sails in light winds as well as heavier stuff.
 We all enjoyed occasionally changing positions by standing in the cabin under the shelter of the raised pop top.
 The family enjoyed the used Rhodes so much that we took advantage of the 100% credit two year program and returned our 84 for a brand New Rhodes. “

 A lake Superior shopper asked Practical Sailor for advise.
-Practical Sailor, the “Consumers’ Reports” for the sailing industry, takes no ads so pulls no punches and caters to its readers, not advertisers.
+Practical Sailor, the “Consumers’ Reports” for the sailing industry, takes no ads so pulls no punches.

 “I’m looking for a trailerable 20 to 26 foot easy to rig, singlehandable, and fast wouldn’t hurt either.”

-The editor of Practical Sailor published his reply: “Of the four, the Rhodes appeals to us the most.”
+The editor of PS published his reply: “Of the four, the Rhodes appears to us the best choice.”

 One of the beauties in buying from the Corral is that you can have anything done to the boat before sailing or driving away from the plant - even a real marine toilet upgrade:

 “Philip, I’m a strong advocate of the marine head as opposed to the bucket or porta-potty - and I have used them all.
 Get an opening hatch over the head so you can pee standing up - one of the most important safety features of this boat - and a feature not available on many boas twice our size."